How to choose the best golf balls for your game

 • Priorities: Control, feel, and spin.

-Some lucky golfers have practiced their game to perfection.
+Some lucky golfers have practised their game to perfection.
 They may ask, “I am an expert golfer, which golf ball is best for me?”
 Well, the best balls for expert golfers have multi-layer construction and high compression.

 The multi-layer golf balls have several layers surrounding the core, usually with a soft urethane cover.
 The many layers provide maximum control and feel, especially with short irons and wedges.
 These balls generate high spin rates for stopping power on the greens and greater shot workability.